 About the Program

-Ideal CandidatesAnyone interested in designing climate change projects for secondary school students.
+Ideal CandidatesAnyone interested in designing climate change projects for students.
 This may include:

 • K-12 educators in all subject areas